microsoft/vscode-dev-containers/script-library/docs/python.md

 |Optimize when building from source| `false` | A `true`/`false` flag that indicates whether Python should be optimized for performance when built from source.
 Adds significant time to the build process.|

-[Use Oryx if available flag] [Optimize when building from source flag]

 ## Usage

 1. Add [`python-debian.sh`](../python-debian.sh) to `.devcontainer/library-scripts`